SidneyNemzer/elm-firebase/docs/protocol/realtime-database.md

 }
 ```

 Used by the client to know that the server is able to respond.
-Several PING's and PONG's will be echanged when the connection is opened so that the client knows the connection is healthy.
+Several PING's and PONG's will be exchanged when the connection is opened so that the client knows the connection is healthy.